edwinghasemi/CFSail-Active-Control-system/Introduction.md

+## INTRODUCTION

-This document is a short introduction to the project, expectation and goal.
+# This document is a short introduction to the project, expectation and goal.
 It will include a few links which introduced the Formula Sailing project and the fundamentals of a Moth dingy which is good to know beforehand.
+We dont expect anyone to understand everything so please just read through the material and then we could discuess everything during our meeting!

-Step 0:
+# Step 0:
 -	Read links
 -	Try to get an understanding of the Moth and Chalmers Formula Sailing

-Step 1:
+# Step 1:
 -	Startup meeting
 -	Establish communication channels
 -	Make group contract